Calvary Community Church

 Full Transcript:

-‘Where art though,’ the first words spoken by God to Adam and Even after they had sinned.
+“Where art thou”—the first words spoken by God to Adam and Eve after they had sinned.
 Ever since then, mankind has been in conflict because they have moved away from their creator.
 There has been a conflict since then between truth and error, between God’s way and every other way, and between life and death.

 Today we are still in that conflict.
 We feel it as Christians, especially when we know the truth and we know other people do not know it yet, so there’s a conflict.

-They will actually experience the reality of being new in Christ and that Christ will be their sole focus.
-Christ will be the center of their life, and also, Christ will give them this new understanding about what has happened to them, so that they can live their life in a pleasing manner.
+They will actually experience the reality of being new in Christ, and Christ will be their sole focus.
+Christ will be the center of their life, and Christ will give them this new understanding about what has happened to them so that they can live their life in a pleasing manner.

 Laboring to finish the work of evangelizing the lost was all part of the struggle of suffering.
-It will be for us too, because laboring to finish the work of evangelizing the lost and building the Church, that task, will be met with resistance and many dangers.
+It will be for us too, because laboring to finish the work of evangelizing the lost and building the Church will be met with resistance and many dangers.

 The second thing that we already mentioned is that laboring for Christ’s supremacy requires God as the source.
 Why is that?
 In verse 25, God is the one who calls.
 He called Paul to ministry.
 He is also the one who bestows what that ministry is going to be, and He gave Paul a stewardship from God to be able to open up a mystery that was held secret until his ministry.

-Of course, he (Paul) was a committed servant of another person’s property, and that property was God’s property.
+Paul was a committed servant of another person’s property, and that property was God’s property.
 It was God who conferred upon the Apostle this stewardship.
-This was for the benefit of the church, it would benefit us today, so that we would know what God would want us to do and what God has done.
+This was for the benefit of the Church, and it would benefit us today so that we would know what God would want us to do and what God has done.
 He was to finish something already started by the Lord Himself.

 In other words, he was given a stewardship of God’s plan of salvation.
 We are also given a stewardship and entrusted with the Gospel to finish and continue on this unfinished work that Christ left us.